• Products

 Taking Advantage of a 529 Account

 These tax-advantaged savings accounts are specifically geared toward education and allow you to take advantage of any potential growth.
-These accounts are funded with after-tax dollars, interest compounds tax-free, and funds can be withdrawn without being taxed for qualified expenses.2 Qualified expenses include: college tuition, supplies, room and board, equipment, vocational or technical training, K-12 private school tuition,3 apprentice programs and fees,4 and student-loan repayment.5
+These accounts are funded with after-tax dollars, interest compounds tax-free, and funds can be withdrawn without being taxed for qualified expenses.2 In addition to college tuition, room and board, supplies, and vocational training, eligible expenses now include K–12 tuition (up to $20,000 per year, per student), curriculum and instructional materials, online resources, qualified tutoring, standardized test fees, dual enrollment courses, and educational therapies for students with disabilities.3

 How Do 529s and Financial Aid Coexist?